jarek-figura/balifail-w3/README.md

 It is a preview of possibilities of the w3.css framework.
 No hard coding necessary, just a few lines of js.

+Originally created in Brackets editor, now imported to WebStorm IDE.

 If accepted it will serve as a template for the whole site.